atlregional/atltransit.org/pages/fares/transfers.md

 title: How to transfer
 id: transfers
 order: 3
-category: 'fares'
+category: fares
-permalink: '/fares/transfers/'
+permalink: /fares/transfers/
-related: ["schedules", "realtime"]
+related:
+  - schedules
+  - realtime
+tagline: >-
-tagline: Wondering what makes a successful transfer?
+  Wondering what makes a successful transfer?
 Here, you can learn when, where, and how.
-sections: ["Transfer basics", "Transfer information", "Major transfer stations"]
+sections:
+  - Transfer basics
+  - Transfer information
+  - Major transfer stations
-image: "/build/images/bus_transfer.png"
+image: /build/images/bus_transfer.png
+published: true
 ---

 * toc goes here